CHEO & OHSN REB Harmonization Agreement

 - The study team will receive research ethics review and decision making from a single REB (OHSN or CHEO) for the life of the study.

-- The study team must also register the study within the REB review system of the institution where the REB is not acting as REB of record, and Institutional approval or acknowledgement at each institution (OHRI or OHIRC and CHEO/CHEO RI) is required prior to starting the study.
+- The study team must also obtain Institutional approval at each institution (OHRI or OHIRC and CHEO/CHEO RI) is required prior to starting the study.

 If in addition to CHEO and or TOH/UOHI, the research will be conducted at multiple sites in Ontario who are participating sites in Clinical Trials Ontario (CTO), the research study should be submitted through CTO Stream.